Eastern mountain avens (Photo by June Swift)

 Eastern mountain avens

-If you visit Brier Island in Nova Scotia you may see a delicate plant growing at the edge of several bogs.
-Small and fragile, it may not be well known, but the eastern mountain avens is, in fact, one of the most endangered plants in Canada.
-And now, the Nature Conservancy of Canada (NCC) is helping change this.
+If you visit Brier Island in Nova Scotia, you may see a delicate plant growing at the edge of bogs and other wetland habitats.
+Small and fragile, and not likely well known, the eastern mountain avens is, in fact, one of the most endangered plants in Canada.
+The Nature Conservancy of Canada (NCC) is helping change this.

 Where are eastern mountain avens found?